 For more information click on Multipure Aquaperform

 This filter retails for $524.95 but remember that you only buy it once, it has a lifetime warranty as long as you change the carbon filter inside at least once per year!
-This is in stark contrast to other filters such as Brita which do not have a lifetime warranty on the housing and require filter changes up to 4 times per year.
+This is in stark contrast to other filters such as Brita and Aquasana which do not have a lifetime warranty on the housing and require filter changes 2-4 times per year*.
 When you factor in the long-term maintenance cost, Multipure filter systems are the least expensive to buy and operate.

 WHAT ABOUT ARSENIC?

 The Aquaperform line is the ultimate Multipure carbon filter system.
 It is the ONLY carbon block filter available anywhere that is certified by the NSF to reduce Arsenic!
 With many cities now having levels of arsenic much higher than the State and Federal goals, this is the best filter for you if you want to provide your family with the healthiest, safest filtered water.
 It filters everything our other carbon block filters do, but with the added ability to filter Arsenic V.

 Here is an example of arsenic content in water from the DWP's Los Angeles Aqueduct Filtration Plant which provides water to residents of Los Angeles:

 Average Arsenic level = 2.0 - 3.0 ug/L.

 But the State Public Health Goal (set by the California Environmental Protection Agency) for this dangerous contaminant is .004 ug/L. (point zero zero four or 4 one-thousandths)*

 That means that the average amount in the L.A.
 Aqueduct Filtration Plant water that arrives at the tap of millions of Los Angelenos is 500 -600 (five to six hundred) TIMES THE AMOUNT of the Public Health Goal set by the California Environmental Protection Agency.*